SpiritByte/dragonfl.ai/README.md

 3. **Audio Feedback**: dragonfl.ai converts visual information into a rich soundscape, where different sounds represent various elements in the environment.

 4. **User Interaction**: Users can interact with dragonfl.ai through a mobile app or device to receive real-time feedback.

+## Next Steps
+1. **Google Cloud SQL**: Making the current login system compatible with Google Cloud's Hosting
+2. **StreamLit and Google Analytics**: Provide different analytics on the dashboard, that update based on the Firebase Database
+3. **Cloud Functions**
+4. **Hardware**: Taking the vision of the eyewear to a reality

 ## Getting Started